ManishaArugula/Data-Analysis/README.md

 o	The highest revenue was recorded in January, totaling $8,466.04<br>
 o	Followed by May, with $8,288.07<br>

 ## III.
-An Interactive Dashboard in Tableau
+Interactive Tableau Dashboard
 1. KPI Summary on Revenue, Orders and Customers
 2. Geographic Sales Map
 3. Distribution of Number of Orders(Histogram)